dmbarbour/wikilon/docs/AwelonLang.md

         ""      = [null]
         "hello" = [104 "ello" cons]

 Definitions for `null` and `cons` are left to the dictionary.
+A typical encoding might fold over every element in the list.
 Like natural numbers, we have a structural guarantee of value type, and definitions are likely to be determined by available runtime acceleration.
 In this case, acceleration could support lists via arrays.

 Embedded texts are suitable only for simple things like labels, test data, comments, and micro-DSLs such as regular expressions.
 They are not very suitable for general use.
 To work around these limitations, the primary options are: